Surface-Aligned Neural Radiance Fields for Controllable 3D Human Synthesis: Experiments

 We use sequence ``Kick'' of the ZJU-MoCap dataset where the actual shape differs significantly from the SMPL mesh estimation (because of the loose hoodie) for an ablation study on the performance of novel view synthesis.
 The results are shown in \cref{fig:ablation} and \cref{table:ablation}.

 \paragraph{Impact of skeleton pose conditioning.} We train a model without the skeleton pose input in \cref{eq:pose_nerf}, which gives lower PSNR/SSIM results and blurry synthesized images.
 As discussed in \cref{sec:local}, while we assume that the majority of body movements are mesh-following deformations, there may also be pose-dependent deformations that cannot be captured by the body mesh.
-The results show that without the skeleton pose input, NeRF fails to capture the pose-dependent details.
+Also, while we do not explicitly model the time-varying deformation components (such as using per-frame embedding in \cite{peng2021neural, peng2021animatable}), neural networks could implicitly model such components by inferring time from the skeleton pose information.

 \paragraph{Impact of the dispersed projection.} We use nearest point projection instead of the proposed dispersed projection for training.
-As shown in \cref{fig:ablation}, using nearest point projection leads to artifacts and loss of details (such as hood wrinkles, eyeglass legs, highlight reflections).
+As shown in \cref{fig:ablation}, using nearest point projection leads to artifacts and loss of details.
 As discussed in \cref{sec:dispersed}, the dispersed projection addresses the indistinguishability issue arising from nearest point projection.
 From the illustration of the nearest point projection (\cref{fig:projection_compare}), it is easy to imagine that the farther a point is from the mesh surface, the more likely it is to be projected onto a vertex or an edge by nearest point projection.
-Based on this observation, we hypothesize that when the estimated mesh is close to the real 3D shape, the indistinguishability may not be so problematic; however, when there are points far from the mesh surface, such as thick clothes or glasses, it could significantly incur the model performance, which may explain the differences.
+Based on this observation, we hypothesize that when the estimated mesh is close to the real 3D shape, the indistinguishability may not be so problematic; however, when there are points far from the mesh surface, such as thick clothes or fingers, it could significantly incur the model performance, which may explain the differences.